CorrelAid/correltools/README.md

 1. Download the repository as a zip (by clicking on the green “code” button and “download as zip”).
 Unzip the directory and double-click on the file `correltools.Rproj` to open the project in RStudio.
-2.  create a R Markdown for your work in the `playground` folder (please choose sensible names as `issue1_ggplot_theme.Rmd`)
+2.  work in the RMarkdown for your issue in the `playground` folder
-3. Starting with the get started code in the issue, work until you have something that you think is cool.
+3.  work until you have something that you think is cool.
 4. If you know how to write a R function, try to put your code into a function.
 If you don’t know about functions yet, you can read more about them [here](https://r4ds.had.co.nz/functions.html).